Dornavineeth/UnlearningFactory/docs/evaluation.md

 ## Metric Handler Implementation

-A metric is implemented as a function decorated with `@unlearning_metric`.
+A metric handler is implemented as a function decorated with `@unlearning_metric`.
 This decorator wraps the function, automatically loading and processing the datasets and collators specified in the configuration, so they are readily available for use in the function.

 Implementation of `probability` Metric